astraut-solutions/easy-risk-register/README.md

 ### Creating Your First Risk
 1. Click the "Create New Risk" button on the dashboard
 2. Fill in the risk details: title, description, probability (1-5 scale), impact (1-5 scale), and category
-3. The system automatically calculates the risk score (probability x impact)
+3. The system automatically calculates the risk score (probability × impact)
 4. Add a mitigation plan if applicable
 5. Save the risk to add it to your register